Giribala Mohanty

 Giribala Mohanty was an Indian aviator.
 She was the first female aviator from Odisha, and the first to have a license to fly a private aircraft.
-She was invited to join the other female aviators in 1967 Convention organized by the Ninety-Nine Inc., the International Women Pilots Association at Washington, D.C.
+She was invited to join the other female aviators in 1967 Convention organised by the Ninety-Nine Inc., the International Women Pilots Association at Washington, D.C.
 There she joined the other female aviators in a conducted flying tour of the United States.